russell-stewart/levdopa_synthesis/README.md

 # levdopa_synthesis
-Genome-scale FBA, thermodynamic, and stoichiometric analysis of engineered levdopa synthesis in E. coli.
+Central metabolism-scale FBA, thermodynamic, and stoichiometric analysis of engineered levdopa synthesis in E. coli.

 Final project for Thayer School of Engineering at Dartmouth College ENGS 161, metabolic engineering.